fineprint-global/app-mining-area-polygonization/README.md

 1. Make sure all necessary dependencies are installed.
 2. Make sure Docker (Desktop) is up and running.
 3. Make sure you completed the steps in [setup](#setup)
-4. Navigate to the root directory (`your-web-app`) with a shell of your choice and run the following command:
+4. Navigate to the root directory (`mine-poligonization-app`) with a shell of your choice and run the following command:
 `docker-compose up -d`

-Now both, the `your-web-app_app` (RShiny app) and the `your-web-app_db` (postgis database) should be running on ports specified in the `docker-compose.yml` on your localhost (e.g. ports `80` and `5454` respectively).
+Now both, the `mine-poligonization-app_app` (RShiny app) and the `mine-poligonization-app_db` (postgis database) should be running on ports specified in the `docker-compose.yml` on your localhost (e.g. ports `80` and `5454` respectively).
 To verify that both containers are running and the ports are correct, you can run `docker-compose ps` (in the root directory) or `docker ps` (anywhere).

 You should now be able to see the app running at [localhost:80](localhost:80) or – if not `80` – at the port you specified in `SHINY_PORT`.

 If there are any problems, check out the [troubleshooting](#troubleshooting) section.

 #### 2. Use your own data
-More detailed instructions on this will come soon, but you will have to adjust the `main.R` located in the [data-to-db](https://github.com/fineprint-global/your-web-app/tree/master/db/data-to-db) directory to load your own input-output table and adjust it to the proper database format.
+More detailed instructions on this will come soon, but you will have to adjust the `main.R` located in the [data-to-db](https://github.com/fineprint-global/mine-poligonization-app/tree/master/db/data-to-db) directory to load your own input-output table and adjust it to the proper database format.

 ##### 2.1 Database format
 In order for your input-output table to be used with the Shiny app, you first need to adjust it to the database format used for this application.

-The database format can be found in the [db](https://github.com/fineprint-global/your-web-app/tree/master/db) folder in both `.dbm` format (to be viewed and edited via [pgmodeler](https://pgmodeler.io/)) and `.png` formats.
+The database format can be found in the [db](https://github.com/fineprint-global/mine-poligonization-app/tree/master/db) folder in both `.dbm` format (to be viewed and edited via [pgmodeler](https://pgmodeler.io/)) and `.png` formats.

 Check out the `main.R` file to see how our data was taken from `.rds` files and modified to fit the database format.

 #### 3. Change the visualizations
-The folders to take care of are the [app](https://github.com/fineprint-global/your-web-app/tree/master/app/) folder and the [docker-rshiny](https://github.com/fineprint-global/your-web-app/tree/master/docker-rshiny/) folder.
+The folders to take care of are the [app](https://github.com/fineprint-global/mine-poligonization-app/tree/master/app/) folder and the [docker-rshiny](https://github.com/fineprint-global/mine-poligonization-app/tree/master/docker-rshiny/) folder.
 The `app` folder will be used to change the visualizations whereas the `docker-rshiny` folder needs to be kept in mind for any new packages you might require.

 ##### 3.1 `app` folder
 Before you dive into this, if you are new to RShiny, you may want to check out this [tutorial](https://shiny.rstudio.com/tutorial/).